dougeby/IntuneDocs/intune/device-profiles.md

 ## Kiosk

 [Kiosk settings](kiosk-settings.md) profile configures a device to run one app, or run multiple apps.
-You can also customize other featurs on your kiosk, including a start menu and a web browser.
+You can also customize other features on your kiosk, including a start menu and a web browser.

 This feature supports:
 - Windows 10 and later